jogme/openssl/doc/designs/xof.md

 the terms absorb and squeeze).
 There will be other XOF's that do not use the sponge construction such as Blake2.

-The proposed API name to use is EVP_DigestSqueeze.
+The proposed API name to use is OPENSSL_BOX_EVP_DigestSqueeze.
 The alternate name suggested was EVP_DigestExtract.
 The terms extract and expand are used by HKDF so I think this name would be confusing.